Value Analysis & Value Engineering Methodology

-Before to discuss What is Value Analysis, let’s focus on the definition of value to provide a better understanding.
+Before discussing What is Value Analysis, let’s focus on the definition of value to provide a better understanding.
 Value is a subjective term that can be defined from different points of view.
 From a supplier’s perspective, value is directly related to the cost and function of a product while it may refer to various different meanings from a customer’s point of view.
 Because products and processes have multiple stakeholders that are related to multiple needs.

 - What are the utilities or services to be provided by the product in order to achieve the objectives?

 - Are there some specific factors to be considered?

 The feedback received from the stakeholders will shape the design manufacturing processes of the end product.

 Value is the consistent performance of functions to meet stakeholders’ needs at the lowest cost.
 It can be formulated by using the following formula;

 - Value = Function/Cost

 The function of the product defines what it is supposed to do or provide.
 Cost is the number of expenses to build up the product.

 What is Value Analysis (VA)?
 Definition & Purpose

 Project teams aim at improving projects, products and processes, and services by using systematic and structured methodologies.
 Value Analysis techniques (also known as Value Engineering or Methodology) are applicable to almost all industry projects or processes such as construction, business, IT, healthcare, administrative, etc.